warden-protocol/wardenprotocol/docs/developer-docs/docs/build-a-keychain/operate-a-keychain/fulfill-requests-from-cli.md

 ## 1. Install CLIChain

-To install CLIChain, run this:
+To install CLIChain, navigate to the `wardenprotocol` directory and run this:

 ```bash
 go install ./cmd/clichain